kialanpillay/mongodb-app/README.md

 ```
 - - - -
 ### Example Operations
-1. Number of Nobel Laureates in the Field of Medicine
+1. Count of Nobel Laureates in the Field of Medicine
 ```
 db.prize.aggregate([
         { $match : {category : "medicine"} },